codedownio/sandwich/sandwich-site/docs/extensions/sandwich-webdriver.md

 ## Launching browsers in the background

-This package makes it easy to run Selenium tests in the background, using either [Xvfb](https://en.wikipedia.org/wiki/Xvfb) or the headless mode of your browser.
+This package makes it easy to run WebDriver tests in the background, using either [Xvfb](https://en.wikipedia.org/wiki/Xvfb) or the headless mode of your browser.

 ### Headless